A/B Testing Guide for Improving Websites

 How to get started with A/B testing on your website?

-It’s pretty easy.
-Here are the four main basic steps for getting started with using A/B testing:
+There are five main basic steps for getting started with using A/B testing:

-- First you need an A/B testing tool, like Visual Website Optimizer or Optimizely (definitely check out this A/B testing tool comparison guide).
+- First you need an A/B testing tool, like VWO or Google Optimize (check out my A/B testing tool comparison guide).

-- You then need some good A/B testing ideas (ideally gathered from your web analytics and visitor feedback – not from your boss!)
+- You then need some good A/B testing ideas (ideally gathered from your web analytics and visitor feedback).

 - Lastly, you need to analyze and learn from the results to create even better follow up A/B tests.

-This A/B testing tool success guide covers more important steps and will ensure you get even better results from using your A/B testing tool.
+My A/B testing tool success guide covers these and other steps in more details, and will ensure you get even better results from using your A/B testing tool.

 What are some of the best practices for A/B testing?